icreated/portal-frontend/README.md

 >

 Web Portal Frontend is a frontend application created as responsive angular / PrimeNG seed for your projects.
-This project is inspired by PrimeNG seed that can be found [here](https://github.com/NilavPatel/Ng-Prime)

 This plugin works in pair with server side Web Portal API that can be found here: